Ordered Yao graphs: maximum degree, edge density, and clique numbers: Maximum degree

 \section{Maximum degree}

+In this section we prove Theorem~\ref{thm:max_deg_Yao}.
 Let us briefly outline the strategy of the proof.
 First, note that the equality $d_1(n) = \Theta(\log n)$ is immediate from Theorem 1 and Theorem 2 in \cite{ADSSZ24+}.
+Indeed, the authors in \cite{ADSSZ24+} considered ordered Nearest Neighbor graphs, which coincide with $k$-sector ordered Yao graph for $k=1$.
+The authors proved that any set of $n$ points on a line admits an ordering such that the corresponding ordered Nearest Neighbor graph has maximum indegree at least $\lceil\log{n}\rceil$.
+Here and in the rest of this paper, $\log{n}$ stands for the binary logarithm.
+The bound was shown to be tight by constructing an explicit set of $n$ points for which the maximum indegree cannot exceed $\lceil\log{n}\rceil$ irrespective of the ordering of the points.
+The result was extended to $\mathbb{R}^d$ and it was shown that any $n$-point set in $\mathbb{R}^d$ admits an ordering ensuring the maximum indegree of the corresponding ordered Nearest Neighbor graph at least $\log{n}/(4d)$.
 So we subsequently assume that $k>1$.
-In Section~\ref{sec:orth}, we present a simple order yielding that $d_k(n) = n-1$ for all even $k$, and that $d_k(n) \ge \frac{1}{2}(n-1)$ for all odd $k\ge 3$.
-In Section~\ref{subsec:rad}, we give another simple order yielding that $d_k(n) = n-1$ for all $k \ge 6$.
+In Subsection~\ref{subsec:orth}, we present a simple order yielding that $d_k(n) = n-1$ for all even $k$, and that $d_k(n) \ge \frac{1}{2}(n-1)$ for all odd $k\ge 3$.
+In Subsection~\ref{subsec:rad}, we give another simple order that yields $d_k(n) = n-1$ for all $k \ge 6$.
 A combination of these two orders implies that $d_5(n) \ge \frac{2}{3}(n-1)$.
-Finally, in Section~\ref{subsec:d3}, we prove that $d_3(n) \le 5\left\lceil\frac{n}{6}\right\rceil-1$ via an explicit construction.
+Finally, in Subsection~\ref{subsec:d3}, we prove that $d_3(n) \le 5\left\lceil\frac{n}{6}\right\rceil-1$ via an explicit construction.
 Together these results complete the proof of Theorem~\ref{thm:max_deg_Yao}.